bhall2001/flyballmanager-docs/docs/gettingStarted/info.md

 If this wasn't practice most of the data on this screen would be filled out for us.
 We'll need to fill in our Tournament info now.
 Feel free to use any data you'd like in these fields, it's just practice ;-)

-For the start and end dates, click the calendar icon to open the calender.
+For the start and end dates, click the calendar icon to open the calendar.
 Click the date your practice tournament starts on.
 Now do the same for the ending date.

 Be sure to also select a region for your tournament.